 - Developing a roundabout for improved access to the parks and Edmonton Valley Zoo as part of the Buena Vista Road rehabilitation project

-- Enhancing the off-leash area of Buena Vista Park including accessibility improvements to the ‘dog beach’, a new three season washroom facility and information kiosk and trail and pathway improvements
+- Enhancing the off-leash area including accessibility improvements to the ‘dog beach’, a new three season washroom facility and information kiosks and trail and pathway improvements

 Redeveloping Yorath House

 Yorath House, located in Buena Vista Park, was acquired by the City of Edmonton in 1992 with intentions to repurpose the property into a four-season public amenity building.
 While various studies and assessments were completed, the property has never been redeveloped and continues to sit vacant within the park.
 Yorath House is listed on the City’s Inventory of Historic Properties and the City is seeking formal designation of Yorath House as a Municipal Historic Resource.